 Parenting is a journey.
 A wild, wonky, delicious journey.
 It is, I believe, some of the hardest, most astonishing and revealing work we will ever do.

 BLOSSOM is you, the birthing person, plus your partner and/or other loving support people, and me, Jenny Carmichael Finn your birth and/or postpartum doula.
 Together, we create a relationship that is supportive and nurturing to you during your pregnancy, birth and postpartum recovery.
-I am also excited to offer new family support to parents that have chosen gestational surrogacy or adoption.
+I also offer family support to parents that have chosen gestational surrogacy or adoption.
 Don’t know exactly what a doula does?
 Try here~ What IS a doula anyway?

 My own experience of birth started in 1988 with the birth of my oldest child in a traditional hospital setting.
 I was a teen mom, who was caught off guard when it came to what pregnancy, birth and postpartum recovery would really be like.
 But I was in love with my baby, and fascinated with birth.
 I was determined to learn more for the next time.
 And like all parents, I grew.
 I read, I learned, I planned.
 My next baby was born in a hospital birth center, the third and fourth at home.
 I had both supportive and unsupportive experiences in all three birth places.
 For me, this has led to a firm belief that as important as where a person gives birth is who surrounds them.
 Having a person who believes utterly in your strength and agency, while holding space for you to be vulnerable…that seeming contradiction is at the heart of being a doula.